Stantec (NYSE:STN) Issues FY 2022 Earnings Guidance

 Stantec (NYSE:STN – Get Rating) (TSE:STN) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $2.33-$2.41 for the period, compared to the consensus estimate of $2.31.
+The company provided EPS guidance of $2.33-$2.41 for the period, compared to the consensus EPS estimate of $2.31.
 The company issued revenue guidance of $3.39 billion-$3.50 billion, compared to the consensus revenue estimate of $3.36 billion.

-STN has been the subject of several analyst reports.
-StockNews.com assumed coverage on shares of Stantec in a report on Thursday, March 31st.
+A number of analysts have recently issued reports on the stock.
+Desjardins lowered their price objective on shares of Stantec from C$81.00 to C$75.00 in a report on Monday, May 16th.
+Raymond James decreased their target price on shares of Stantec from C$85.00 to C$77.00 in a research note on Friday, May 13th.
+National Bank Financial raised shares of Stantec from a sector perform rating to an outperform rating in a research note on Thursday, February 24th.
+StockNews.com assumed coverage on shares of Stantec in a research note on Thursday, March 31st.
 They issued a buy rating for the company.
-Zacks Investment Research raised shares of Stantec from a hold rating to a buy rating and set a $53.00 price objective for the company in a report on Wednesday, April 27th.
-Royal Bank of Canada cut their price objective on shares of Stantec from C$69.00 to C$65.00 in a report on Friday, May 13th.
-TD Securities cut their price objective on shares of Stantec from C$80.00 to C$74.00 in a report on Friday, May 13th.
-Finally, Raymond James cut their price objective on shares of Stantec from C$85.00 to C$77.00 in a report on Friday, May 13th.
-Five equities research analysts have rated the stock with a hold rating, ten have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Buy and an average target price of $72.15.
+Finally, Royal Bank of Canada decreased their target price on shares of Stantec from C$69.00 to C$65.00 in a research note on Friday, May 13th.
+Six research analysts have rated the stock with a hold rating, nine have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, Stantec has an average rating of Buy and a consensus price target of $72.15.

-The company also recently declared a quarterly dividend, which will be paid on Friday, July 15th.
-Stockholders of record on Thursday, June 30th will be paid a dividend of $0.1391 per share.
-The ex-dividend date is Wednesday, June 29th.
-This represents a $0.56 annualized dividend and a dividend yield of 1.26%.
-Stantec’s dividend payout ratio is currently 40.71%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, July 15th.
+Stockholders of record on Thursday, June 30th will be given a $0.1391 dividend.
+The ex-dividend date of this dividend is Wednesday, June 29th.
+This represents a $0.56 dividend on an annualized basis and a dividend yield of 1.27%.
+Stantec’s payout ratio is presently 40.71%.

-A number of institutional investors and hedge funds have recently bought and sold shares of STN.
-Vanguard Group Inc. grew its stake in shares of Stantec by 3.1% during the first quarter.
-Vanguard Group Inc. now owns 3,725,375 shares of the business services provider’s stock worth $186,791,000 after acquiring an additional 110,476 shares during the last quarter.
-Allianz Asset Management GmbH lifted its holdings in shares of Stantec by 25.8% during the fourth quarter.
-Allianz Asset Management GmbH now owns 1,830,821 shares of the business services provider’s stock worth $102,970,000 after purchasing an additional 375,821 shares during the period.
-Invesco Ltd. lifted its holdings in shares of Stantec by 8.0% during the first quarter.
-Invesco Ltd. now owns 1,622,913 shares of the business services provider’s stock worth $81,372,000 after purchasing an additional 119,555 shares during the period.
-Wellington Management Group LLP lifted its holdings in shares of Stantec by 6.0% during the first quarter.
-Wellington Management Group LLP now owns 1,193,690 shares of the business services provider’s stock worth $59,931,000 after purchasing an additional 67,809 shares during the period.
-Finally, The Manufacturers Life Insurance Company lifted its holdings in shares of Stantec by 51.5% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 851,540 shares of the business services provider’s stock worth $47,507,000 after purchasing an additional 289,560 shares during the period.
-Institutional investors own 62.35% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+US Bancorp DE raised its stake in Stantec by 144.4% in the first quarter.
+US Bancorp DE now owns 765 shares of the business services provider’s stock valued at $38,000 after purchasing an additional 452 shares in the last quarter.
+Advisors Asset Management Inc. acquired a new position in Stantec in the fourth quarter valued at about $88,000.
+Cubist Systematic Strategies LLC acquired a new position in Stantec in the fourth quarter valued at about $207,000.
+Susquehanna International Group LLP acquired a new position in Stantec in the fourth quarter valued at about $278,000.
+Finally, JustInvest LLC raised its stake in Stantec by 9.2% in the fourth quarter.
+JustInvest LLC now owns 6,054 shares of the business services provider’s stock valued at $341,000 after purchasing an additional 509 shares in the last quarter.
+62.35% of the stock is owned by institutional investors.

 About Stantec (Get Rating)